keplergl/kepler.gl/examples/replace-component/README.md

 # Open modal

-Example showing how to open kepler.gl in a modal.
+Example showing how to replace kepler.gl default components using `injectComponents` method.

 #### 1. Install